Rethinking Unjust Enrichment

 The Rethinking Unjust Enrichment aims to collect a contrary range of views which question the dominant position of the global movement of unjust enrichment.
 This is a clear, coherent, multi-layered, cross-jurisdictional and (hopefully) persuasive manifesto of sceptics, who point to serious deficiencies of the unjust enrichment movement, challenge its core claims and offer alternatives for a more coherent, self-reserved, historically accurate, tolerable, just, and efficient way to spell out the legal effects of basic interpersonal interactions.
 The project will accommodates a broad range of voices: starting with those scholars who think that the current unjust enrichment doctrine must be seriously qualified, ending with those scholars who think that it should be eliminated altogether.

-Part 1
+event 1

 Perth, Australia time